High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials

-Figure S9 and \ref{fig:1.8} presents the variation of electrical conductivity ($\sigma$) as a function of $n$ for XZnBi in AA-stacked and AB-stacked configurations, respectively, calculated at 300 K, 600 K, and 900 K. The results are compared using two approaches: (i) the Constant Relaxation Time Approximation (CRTA) shown by dashed lines, and (ii) the more accurate electron-phonon coupling-based relaxation time derived from EPW, shown by solid lines.
+Figure \ref{fig:1.8} (b) presents the variation of electrical conductivity ($\sigma$) as a function of $n$ for CsZnBi in AB-stacked configuration, calculated in the range of 300 K-900 K. The plots at other temperatures and stackings are shown in Figure S7-S11 (b).
+The results are obtained using electron-phonon coupling-based relaxation time derived from the EPW code.
 In both materials and stacking types, $\sigma$ increases monotonically with increasing $n$, consistent with semiconductor transport behavior.
-However, a significant overestimation of $\sigma$ is observed when using CRTA as compared to EPW, especially at high doping levels.
-This discrepancy becomes more pronounced with increasing temperature, reflecting the inadequacy of constant $\tau$ models in capturing temperature-dependent scattering processes.
 A clear distinction in $\sigma$ arises between single flat bands and multiple dispersive bands.
 While multiple equivalent valleys enhance the density of states and can increase $\sigma$, they also introduce a higher probability of inter-valley scattering, creating a trade-off between conductivity gain and scattering loss.
-In contrast, single pudding-mold type bands minimize inter-valley scattering while still providing high density of states due to their flat regions.
-Since the calculated $\sigma$ is higher for electrons than for holes in these compounds, the pudding-mold like conduction bands are identified as more favorable for electrical transport.
+In contrast, single pudding-mold type bands minimize inter-valley scattering while still providing a high density of states due to their flat regions.
+Since the calculated $\sigma$ is higher for electrons than for holes in these compounds, the pudding-mold-like conduction bands are identified as more favorable for electrical transport.

-Among the carrier types, n-type conduction along the x-direction ($\sigma_{x}$) exhibits the highest $\sigma$ values under CRTA, while EPW calculations reveal a much more damped and anisotropic behavior.
-In the AA-stacked structures, RbZnBi shows marginally higher $\sigma$ compared to CsZnBi, likely due to its slightly lighter atomic constituents and lower carrier effective mass.
-Conversely, in AB stacking, the $\sigma$ of CsZnBi become more comparable, and in some cases even higher, suggesting a stacking-induced alteration of the band structure and transport pathways.
-Importantly, the EPW results exhibit stronger anisotropy across crystallographic directions, with x-direction conductivity generally outperforming z-direction, consistent with layered structure influence.
+The EPW calculations reveal a much more anisotropic behavior of $\sigma$ in both materials.
+Among the carrier types, n-type conduction along the x-direction exhibits the highest $\sigma$ values.
+In AA stacked structures, CsZnBi shows marginally higher $\sigma$ compared to RbZnBi, likely due to its slightly lower band gap.
+While in AB stacking, the $\sigma$ of both materials becomes comparable due to nearly similar band gaps, suggesting a stacking-induced alteration of the band structure and transport pathways.
+Importantly, ($\sigma$) exhibits stronger anisotropy across crystallographic directions, with x-direction conductivity generally outperforming z-direction, consistent with layered structure influence.
 Moreover, EPW calculations account for phonon-limited scattering and temperature-dependent $\tau$, leading to more realistic and experimentally relevant predictions.